korry8911/hard-tester/README.md

 # High Availability Riak Decoherence Tester

 This is a project whose goal is to test the consistency properties of a Riak cluster during both normal operation and in the presence of network partitions.
 Currently, this project is just a prototype and should be used as such.
-This project was influenced heavily by the (Jepsen)[https://github.com/jepsen-io/jepsen] and (Linearizability Checker)[https://github.com/ahorn/linearizability-checker].
+This project was influenced heavily by [Jepsen](https://github.com/jepsen-io/jepsen) and [Linearizability Checker](https://github.com/ahorn/linearizability-checker).

 # Running